infinum/qa-handbook/Basics/Testing in general.md

 - Confirmation testing
 - Regression testing

-We use smoke testing to verify that a certain build of the product is stable enough to be further tested and that all major, obvious features are not heavily broken.
+We use smoke testing to ensure the stability of a product build before proceeding with extensive testing.
+It serves to confirm that major, evident features are not severely malfunctioning.

-Confirmation testing is done to check that a certain bugfix resolved a previous issue.
+Confirmation testing, on the other hand, validates whether a bugfix effectively resolves a known issue.

-Regression testing is used at certain milestone points in the app lifecycle (e.g. before the release) to catch some specific failing cases that might not have been tested often during development.
+Regression testing is strategically applied at specific milestones in the app's lifecycle, such as before release, to detect overlooked edge cases that may not have been thoroughly tested during development.

 ## What is exploratory testing?

 ![exp-vs-for.png](/img/exp-vs-for.png)

-**Exploratory testing** is probably the fastest and most efficient way of finding issues in software products, but it's not the only way nor just doing whatever you want.

-Exploratory testing is to traditional testing what agile is to waterfall, it cuts the time taken to prepare yourself for testing to almost zero since in exploratory testing you **simultaneously design and execute the tests**.

-When doing exploratory testing you should:
+**Exploratory testing** is a swift and effective approach for uncovering software issues, but it isn't a free-for-all.
+It's akin to agile in contrast to the traditional waterfall method, as it drastically reduces preparation time by simultaneously designing and executing tests.

+When engaging in exploratory testing, consider these steps:

-- Determine a time you will spend, e.g. 2 hours
+- Allocate a specific time frame (e.g., 2 hours).
-- Determine how many sessions you will have
-- Determine whether you will test alone or with someone else
+- Decide on the number of sessions and whether you'll test alone or with a partner.
-- Determine a goal of your testing
+- Define a clear testing goal.
-- Determine an approach you will take
+- Choose an approach for testing.
-- Write down all the questions you had
-- Write down the steps you have taken
-- Write down the issues you have found

-Sometimes, all of the above is planned via an **exploratory testing charter**.
-Other people really like using mind maps.
-In any case, the whole point is in investigating and freely exploring what you have set out to test.
-You will need to find out which test planning method works best for you.
+- Keep a record of your questions, steps, and identified issues.

+Sometimes, this planning is structured through an exploratory testing charter or visual aids like mind maps.
+The key is to investigate and freely explore your test objectives, adapting your planning method to suit your preferences.

 Read more on exploratory testing from [Cem Kaner](https://secureservercdn.net/198.71.189.51/13j.276.myftpupload.com/pdfs/QAIExploring.pdf) or [James Bach](https://www.satisfice.com/exploratory-testing).